araskal/Azure-Cloud-Mining-Script/index.md

 ---
 layout: page
-title: Mining Crypto on Azure
+title: Mining Crypto on Azure Cloud
 subtitle: How to spend your Azure Free Credits
 ---